SOUTH KOREA COUNTRY GUIDE

 South Korea’s stock market has grown substantially over the past decade, and is projected to increase its market capitalization even further.

 You’ll find a complete range of financial instruments on the Korea Exchange.
-It’s possible to trade equities, bonds, exchange-traded funds (ETFs), real estate investment trusts (REITs), mutual funds, options/futures, and more.
+It’s possible to trade stocks, bonds, exchange-traded funds (ETFs), real estate investment trusts (REITs), mutual funds, options/futures, and more.

-The top companies in South Korea by market capitalization include Samsung Electronics, SKY Hynix, LG Chem, Naver, and Celltrion.
+The top companies in South Korea by market capitalization include Samsung Electronics, SK Hynix, LG Chem, Naver, and Celltrion.

 Foreigners are allowed to freely purchase stocks on the KSE.
 Non-Korean citizens don’t face any additional restrictions compared to local investors.

-As such, foreigners can invest in all stocks on the KSE, along with all kinds of listed corporate and government bonds.
+As such, foreigners can buy stocks in South Korea, along with all kinds of listed corporate and government bonds.

 South Korea’s Currency: The Won